swayam8624/RustLearning/Readme.md

 - Pointers are used to reference data in memory without copying it, allowing for efficient memory management
 - Pointers can be mutable or immutable, depending on whether you want to change the data they point to.
 - Rust has two types of pointers: references and raw pointers.
-- References are safe pointers that ensure memory safety by enforcing borrowing rules, while raw pointers are unsafe pointers that allow for more flexibility but require careful management to avoid memory issues.
+- References are safe pointers that ensure memory safety by enforcing borrowing rule s, while raw pointers are unsafe pointers that allow for more flexibility but require careful management to avoid memory issues.
 - Pointers can be dereferenced to access the data they point to, allowing you to read or modify the value stored at that address.
 - Rust's ownership model ensures that pointers are properly managed, preventing issues like dangling pointers or memory leaks.
   - Pointers can also be used to create complex data structures, such as linked lists or trees, by allowing nodes to reference each other.